3ni0lA/3ni0LA/README.md

 ### 🌺 About Me

-I'm a **Cloud / DevOps Engineer** shipping real infrastructure with AWS, Terraform, Docker, and CI/CD.
-Currently serving as an **Automation Specialist at Upskayl**, where I design and implement sophisticated automation workflows using GHL and n8n.
+I'm a **Junior Cloud Engineer** transitioning deliberately into Cloud Architecture.
+I come from a DevOps and automation background : Terraform, Kubernetes, AWS, CI/CD, and 40+ automation workflows.
+Now I'm going deeper into cloud: understanding every service, every decision, and every tradeoff from the ground up.

+I document everything I build.
+Not just what worked — but what broke and why.
 After graduating from **[AltSchool Africa School of Engineering](https://engineering.altschoolafrica.com/)** (Class of 2022), I've been on an exciting journey through cloud infrastructure, CI/CD pipelines, and infrastructure automation.
-Now, I'm making my strategic comeback to DevOps engineering with enhanced skills and fresh perspectives.
+Now, I'm making my strategic transition into Cloud engineering with enhanced skills and fresh perspectives.

 ✨ **Quick facts about me:**
 - 😊 Pronouns: She/Her
 - 🎓 AltSchool Africa alumna, continuously learning and growing
 - 🌱 Currently mastering advanced Kubernetes, AWS Solutions Architecture & GitOps
-- 💼 Dream Job: Senior Cloud Engineer but right now i desire a mid level role as a Cloud Engineer
+- 💼 **Long term goal:** Cloud Architect
 - 🎌 When I'm not building infrastructure: watching anime, K-dramas, reading the word of God or vibing to music

 ---